-I’ve got a toddler who loves trains, so I figured there was no better way to see Santa than to take him on a train ride where Santa was on board.
+Living near Indianapolis, we have a lot of fun train rides for kids and I have a toddler who loves trains, so I figured there was no better way to see Santa than to take him on a train ride with Santa aboard.
 Just two hours northeast of Indy you can take your family to the Fort Wayne Railroad Historical Museum to ride the Santa Train.

-The train ride is around 20 minutes long, which I thought was perfect for preschool aged children.
-And, Santa rides along in the train car with you.
-You can go sit on his lap during any point of the ride.
-And you have to admit family pictures by a caboose make for great Christmas cards.
+The Santa train ride is around 20 minutes long, which was perfect for my preschool-aged children and the best part is that Santa rides along in the train car with you!
+Kids can sit on his lap at any point of the ride while you take that perfect Christmas train photo.
+Plus, you have to admit, family pictures in a caboose make for great Christmas cards too.

 The Fort Wayne Santa train runs the first three weekends in December from 9 am-5 pm each day.

-But here’s the secret you have to buy your tickets on November 15.
+But here’s the secret: you have to buy your tickets on the day they go on sale in November.
 Don’t be late.
 They go fast and if I were you I’d visit their webpage and click on the link to have them e-mail you a reminder of when the tickets go on sale so you are sure to get them.

 While you’re in Fort Wayne, we have a ton of ideas for things to do with kids in Fort Wayne.